OSOceanAcoustics/echopype/docs/source/plotting.rst

 Introduction
 -------------
-echopype proves an easy to use framework for plotting echograms using ``EchoData`` objects.
+echopype proves an easy to use framework for plotting echograms using ``Process`` objects.
 Minimal code is required to see Sv, TS, or MVBS data plotted with select frequencies, but as echopype's plotting functionality are simply a thin wrapper around `xarray <http://xarray.pydata.org/en/stable/index.html>`_ plotting functions, which wrap `matplotlib <https://matplotlib.org/>`_  functions, plots can be customized using matplotlib's extensive features.

 Plotting an Echogram